davidjnelson/timeline-tech-challenge/README.md

 - consider make getTotalPlaybackTime private.  go through all code and looks for methods which should be private.
 - review all the code, look for ways to clean it up further and simplify it.  short on time so haven't had the chance to do that enough.
-- change this.STATES constants to TimelineModel.STATES for all usages
 - see if there is redundant code in the click handler and the start playing method.
 I've been doing tdd using "red, green, refactor", but ran out of time before the refactor stage.
 - see if there's an opportunity to split another class out of TimelineModel.  it's getting too big.